meltano/meltano/docs/src/_getting-started/part1.md

 ---
-title: Tutorial Part 1 - Extract Data
+title: Tutorial Part 1 - Connect to Data
-description: Part 1 - If you're ready to get started with Meltano and run an EL[T] pipeline with a data source and destination of your choosing, you've come to the right place!
+description: Part 1 - If you're ready to get started with Meltano and connect to data, you've come to the right place!
 layout: doc
 weight: 4
 ---